Andrea0o0/Andrea0o0/README.md

 This application is called Console.log(KATA) and it is an application to solve katas, such as function puzzles with instructions.

-It's full responsive in all the pages! 🙃
+It's fully responsive in all the pages! 🙃

  ![Mobile](https://i.ibb.co/njSczzk/Console-log-KATA-Mobile.png)